 Before the meal ends, everyone at the table shares the afikomen, the piece of matzah broken off at the beginning of the seder.
-But before it is shared, it must be retrieved from the children who find or hide it.
-That act reminds us that it is always the older generation seeking something from the younger one that allows us all to move forward together.

 This year, as you share the afikomen, invite all those at your table who consider themselves part of the "younger generation" to tell their elders about their own experiences of being Jewish, of what it means to them, and of the challenges and opportunities they see ahead.
 When each generation fully appreciates what it has to offer and what it has to learn, we can end the seder with the promise of redemption embodied in the words "next year in Jerusalem," next year in a city of wholeness, and next year in a city in which there is room for everyone at the table.